semagarcia/QuizGame/README.md

-# WorkHealthness
+# QuizGame
-An app to measure the happiness of employees
+An app to play or to organise a quiz game